cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--fast-math` <sup>[frontend]</sup>

-When this option is enabled, the compiler will make aggressive (and potentially precision-losing) assumptions about floating-point operations to optimize floating-point calculations.
+When enabled, the compiler will make aggressive (and potentially precision-losing) assumptions about floating-point operations to optimize them.

 ### `-O<N>` <sup>[frontend]</sup>

 Use the specified code optimization level.

-Higher optimization levels result in more aggressive code optimizations to generate more efficient programs, but may also require longer compilation times.
+Higher optimization levels will result in more aggressive code optimizations to generate more efficient programs, but may also require longer compilation times.

 `cjc` uses O0-level optimization by default.
 Currently, `cjc` supports the following optimization levels: O0, O1, O2, Os, Oz.

-When the optimization level is 2, `cjc` performs the corresponding optimizations and also enables the following options:
+When the optimization level is 2, `cjc` will perform the corresponding optimizations and also enable the following options:

 - `--fchir-constant-propagation`
 - `--fchir-function-inlining`
 - `--fchir-devirtualization`

-When the optimization level is s, `cjc` performs O2-level optimizations and additionally optimizes for code size.
+When the optimization level is s, `cjc` will perform O2-level optimizations and additionally optimize for code size.

-When the optimization level is z, `cjc` performs Os-level optimizations and further reduces code size.
+When the optimization level is z, `cjc` will perform Os-level optimizations and further reduce code size.

 > **Note:**
 >